Search This Blog

 Afterwards, there was an almost euphoric drama around me.
 Everyone wanted a bit.
 He said I was a prostitute, I heard it first over the police radio.
 They screened me for drugs at the SARC.
 I knew what they thought.
 They gave me cigarettes and coffee before swabbing my mouth.

 For obvious reasons, I couldn't return.
 He had tried forcing the windows and used a hand drill to get through the locks on the front door.
-He'd been stalking me for several weeks, the police told mr, and he lived next door.
+He'd been stalking me for several weeks, the police told me, and he lived next door.
 After a couple of weeks crying in council offices I was placed in a massive hostel.

 The abject terror I was left in was like loud, relentless tinnitus ringing through my body, overwhelming all else.
 I was stunned, stuck forever in the moment between flight, fight or freeze.
 I was viewing life with a strange zoning in, zoning out camera angle, like the directer of Peep Show was operating my brain.
 I couldn't keep up.